Krystneto/mga-exercise/README.md

 # MGA Entertainment Exercise

-## This is a form widget to valid users contact information for MGA Entertainment.
+### This is an exercise to build a form widget to validate users contact information.

 ## Technologies
 - HTML5